JuanXiongzai/CCG-Benders-PowerDispatch/benders_small_scale/README.md

 # Benders Decomposition for Two-Stage Robust Optimization

-This folder contains a reproduction of the **Benders Decomposition (Cutting Plane)** algorithm applied to a two-stage robust optimization problem, following the numerical baseline described in:
+This folder contains a reproduction of the **Benders Decomposition (Cutting Plane)** and **Column and Constraints Generation (C&CG)** algorithm applied to a two-stage robust optimization problem, following the numerical baseline described in:

 > **Zeng, B., & Zhao, L. (2013).** Solving two-stage robust optimization problems using a column-and-constraint generation method. *Operations Research Letters*, 41(5), 457-461.